Etikett: grandchildren

 Between the Lines – My Voice

-I want my voice between the lines to say this:
+Between the lines, I want to say this:

-I am a mother who carries both pain and love in the same breath.
+I am a mother and grandmother carrying both pain and love in the same breath.

-I do not turn away from what hurts, but I do not write from bitterness.
+I do not shy away from what hurts, but I do not write out of bitterness.

-I write to understand.
-To remain.
-And to keep loving.
+I write to understand, to remain standing, and to keep loving.

 Reflection

 Grief follows no rules.
-There is no manual for how to handle being cut off – especially not by your own child.
+There is no manual for how to handle being cut off .

 But it is possible to keep loving, even when the relationship is broken.